-NOTE:-A load transfer will not be initiated until the Oil Pressure has risen.
+ANOTE:-A load transfer will not be initiated until the Oil Pressure has risen.
 Thus preventing excessive wear on the engine.

-On removal of the Remote Start signal, the Stop delay timer is initiated, once it has timed out, the load Transfer signal is de-energised, removing the load.
+On the return of the mains supply, (or removal of the Remote Start signal if the set was started by remote signal), the Stop delay timer is initiated, once it has timed out, the load Transfer signal is de-energised, removing the load.
 The Cooling timer is then initiated, allowing the engine a cooling down period off load before shutting down.
-Once the Cooling timer expires, the Fuel Solenoid is de-energised, bringing the generator to a stop.
+Once the Cooling timer expires the Fuel Solenoid is de-energised, bringing the generator to a stop.

-Should the Remote Start signal be re-activated during the cooling down period, the generating set will return to an on load condition.
+Should the mains supply fall outside limits again (or the Remote Start signal is re-activated) during the cooling down period, the generating set will return to a on load condition.